fossas/fossa-cli/docs/new-user-guide.md

 ## Configuration

+The intention of the fossa-cli is to create an accurate configuration by running `fossa init` followed by `fossa analyze`.

 The CLI can be configured by either generating and modifying a configuration file, `fossa.yml`, from `fossa init` or by providing flags to each command.

 1. Configuration file `.fossa.yaml` generated from `fossa init`.
 1. Flags passed to each command

 ### `.fossa.yaml`
 The CLI searches for a `.fossa.yaml` in the working directory.
-Information about each of the fields and customization can be found
+Information about each of the fields and customization can be found in [.fossa.yml](/docs/config-file) documentation.

 #### v1 (current)